ElcoLuijendijk/beo/readme.md

 Please cite the following paper if you publish work that uses Beo:

-Luijendijk, E. (2019) Beo v1.0: Numerical model of heat flow and low-temperature thermochronology in hydrothermal systems, Geosci.
-Model Dev., https://doi.org/10.5194/gmd-2018-341, 2019.
+Luijendijk, E. (2019) Beo v1.0: Numerical model of heat flow and low-temperature thermochronology in hydrothermal systems, Geoscientific Model Development 12 (9): 4061-4073, https://doi.org/10.5194/gmd-12-4061-2019.